sudhakarmlal/TSAI-ERA-V1/Session9/README.md

-# CIFAR-10 Classification with Albumentations and Depthwise Separable Convolutions
+# CIFAR-10 Classification and Depthwise Separable Convolutions

 This repository provides code implementation for training a CIFAR-10 image classifier using Albumentations for Data augmentation and Depthwise separable convolutions in PyTorch.